Leave the classroom behind, and take your learning into the world!

 Many of the industrial revolution's early developments took place in West Cumbria.
 The region was one of the most important parts of the Romantic Period, including the Lake District, now site of a national park to preserve the region's nature and character.
 Cumbria's current economic and cultural revival is characterized by the newly formed University of Cumbria, established in 2007 in Carlisle.

 Carlisle is Cumbria's only city, with a population of about 80,000.
 We'll visit the 12th Century Carlisle Castle, and Carlisle Cathedral, circa 1123.
 The city has many cultural centers and extensive shopping.
 Located on the main north-south road and rail routes, it's a convenient base for exploring northern England and southern Scotland.

-We'll take six day trips, and a four-night excursion to Durham and York.
+We'll take six day trips, and a five-night excursion to Durham and York.
 Transportation is provided.
 Readings and discussions about the places we visit are part of each experience.